MikroElektronika/mikrosdk_click_v2/clicks/ambient11/README.md

 ### Application Task

-> This example shows the capabilities of the Ambient 11 click by measuring
+> This example shows the capabilities of the Ambient 11 Click by measuring
 >  ambiental illumination and displaying calculated value via USART terminal in luxes.